MMB8020 : Scientific Basis of Neurological Disorders

 Assessment Rationale And Relationship

 The examination, set at the end of the formal lectures, will be designed to test the knowledge and understanding of the students and their ability to communicate in writing complex ideas in a coherent fashion.
-The MCQs test knowledge and understanding and the critical evaluation critical analysis and understanding.
-In addition the written assessment test writing skills, ability to source and present information using a computer.
+The MCQs test knowledge and understanding and the oral presentation probes critical analysis of a key piece of published neuroscience research.